Grutas de Garcia

 Description

-If you are fit enough, the path is an interesting alternative, as you have a really nice view.
-The path is well prepared and the walk is easy, despite the height difference and the typically high temperatures.
+If you are fit enough, the trail to the cave is an interesting alternative, as you have a really nice view.
+The path is well-prepared and the walk is rather easy, despite the height difference and the typically high temperatures.
 A possible combination is to ride up and walk down.

 The cave has numerous interesting speleothems, unfortunately some coloured lights make them look a bit mawkishly.
 Very interesting is a big rock face showing fossilized plants.
 Other fossils, like shells, can also be seen.